 The groups did not realize that Brown would sign it just before noon.
 Upon hearing the news, Sandy Valenciano, the statewide coordinator at California Immigrant Youth Justice Alliance, called it a “huge victory” for the state and nation.

 “SB 29 is surely going to create a pathway to be able to make justice happen for our community,” she said.

 There are four privately-run immigration detention centers in California: Adelanto Detention Facility in San Bernardino County, Mesa Verde Detention Facility in Bakersfield, Imperial Regional Detention Facility in Calexico and Otay Mesa Detention Facility in San Diego.

-The new law will require all California facilities to adhere to national condition standards and follows a different state budget measure passed in June requiring the California Department of Justice to perform annual audits of the detention centers.
+The new law requires all California facilities to adhere to national standards and follows a different state budget measure passed in June requiring the California Department of Justice to perform annual audits of the detention centers.

 The immigration advocacy groups hope that the two measures will work in conjunction to improve conditions for the detainees, amid reports of widespread food, health, and safety violations at detention centers across the nation.

 Earlier this year, Mother Jones magazine reported that three inmates died in a span of three months while in the custody of Immigration and Customs Enforcement (ICE) at the Adelanto Detention Facility.

 In April, CIVIC filed a federal complaint with the Department of Homeland Security’s Office for Civil Rights & Civil Liberties, alleging a rise in sexual abuse, assault, and harassment in immigration detention facilities across the nation.
 According to data in the report received from the Department of Homeland Security inspector general’s office itself, the office received more than 1,000 complaints from detainees reporting sexual abuse or assault during a two-year period beginning in May, 2014.
 The majority of complaints involved ICE, but it is unclear how they were addressed.